FREEDOM FROM GLASSES & CONTACTS

 What are the key points to remember?

-Follow all of your eye care professional’s instructions before and after implantation of the Visian ICL.
-Take any prescribed medication and schedule all recommended follow-up visits with your eye care professional, usually on an annual basis after the healing of the Visian ICL surgery.
+Follow all of your eye care professional’s instructions before and after implantation of the EVO ICL.
+Take any prescribed medication and schedule all recommended follow-up visits with your eye care professional, usually on an annual basis after the healing of the EVO ICL surgery.
 Contact your eye care professional immediately if you should experience a problem.

 • MM slash DD slash YYYY